robertdebock/ansible-role-cups/README.md

 cups_listen: "localhost:631"
 cups_serveralias: "*"

-# Share local printers on the local network.
+# Share local printers on the local network. (boolean)
-cups_browsing: "Off"
+cups_browsing: no

 # Allow access to the server...
 cups_locations: